-With regard to Finding 2, variances can only be used to provide relief to preserve the "substantial property right" to be able to utilize a property for the intended use of the zoning.
-If regulations and unique physical attributes prohibit this property from realizing ¬any reasonable use intended under the zoning, a Variance would be appropriate to preserve the "substantial property right" such as the ability to be able to build a home on the site; and staff and/or applicant was unable to identify any situation that would constrain the property and create a deficit of a property right enjoyed by other owners in the vicinity, under the same zoning.
+This is a personal consideration not a legal basis for making the finding.
+Variances can only be used to provide relief to preserve the "substantial property right" to be able to utilize a property for the intended use of the zoning.
+If regulations and unique physical attributes prohibit a property from realizing any reasonable use intended under the zoning, a Variance would be appropriate to preserve the "substantial property right" such as the ability to be able to build a home on the site.

 There is no physical characteristic that prevents the property owners from utilizing the land for the allowed uses in the zoning, hence no substantial property right is in jeopardy and a variance is not warranted.
-The property owners may add a second residence to the existing property as allowed by the ordinance, but the creation of a parcel smaller than the required size is not consistent with the Zoning Ordinance or General Plan.
+The property owners may add a second residence to the existing property as allowed by the ordinance, but the creation of a separate parcel smaller than the required size is not consistent with the Zoning Ordinance or General Plan.